Fred Krupp

 Fred Krupp has been the president of Environmental Defense Fund, a U.S.-based nonprofit environmental advocacy group since 1984.
+He has worked towards convincing corporations of the benefits of environmentalism.
+This has included convincing McDonald's and Duke Energy to make environmentally conscious business decisions.
+Krupp is also an advocate for legislative action on environmental issues; he successfully advocated for passage of the acid rain reduction plan in the 1990 Clean Air Act and the 2022 Inflation Reduction Act.

-Considered a key architect of the Kyoto Protocol and someone who has worked towards convincing corporations of environmentalism, he received the 2015 William K. Reilly Environmental Leadership Award.
+In 2015, Krupp received the William K. Reilly Environmental Leadership Award.

 Early life and education

 Krupp grew up in Verona, New Jersey, and became acquainted with recycling through his father's company, which used old rags to create roofing material.
-He is a graduate of Yale University with a law degree from the University of Michigan and has taught environmental law at both schools.
+He graduated from Yale University in 1975.
+He earned J.D. in 1978 from the University of Michigan Law School.
+He later taught environmental law at Yale and University of Michigan.

 Career

 Early career

-Prior to joining Environmental Defense Fund, Krupp spent several years in private law practice in New Haven, Connecticut, at several firms: Cooper, Whitney, Cochran & Krupp (1984); partner, Albis & Krupp (1978–1984).
-During that time he also was founder and general counsel for the Connecticut Fund for the Environment (1978–1984), a leading state environmental group.
+Prior to joining Environmental Defense Fund, Krupp spent several years in private law practice in New Haven, Connecticut, at several firms: Cooper, Whitney, Cochran & Krupp and Albis & Krupp.
+During that time he also was founder and general counsel for the Connecticut Fund for the Environment (1978–1984), a state-level environmental group.